- PhD, The Fletcher School

 - BA, College of William and Mary

-Rockford Weitz, Ph.D. is Professor of Practice, Entrepreneur Coach, and Director of the Maritime Studies Program at Tufts University's Fletcher School.
-He also serves as President of the Institute for Global Maritime Studies Inc., a 501(c)(3) non-profit seeking practical solutions to global maritime challenges, and President & CEO at Rhumb Line International LLC, a consultancy providing strategic advice to entrepreneurs and startups.
+Rockford Weitz is Professor of Practice, Entrepreneur Coach, and Director of the Maritime Studies Program at The Fletcher School of Law and Diplomacy.
+He also serves as president of the Institute for Global Maritime Studies Inc., a 501(c)(3) non-profit seeking practical solutions to global maritime challenges, and president & CEO at Rhumb Line International LLC, a consultancy providing strategic advice to entrepreneurs and startups.

 Before co-founding Rhumb Line in 2005, he served as international counsel at Schweitzer Engineering Laboratories Inc., leading the effort to open 12 international subsidiaries and streamline global operations.
-He also worked at the U.S. Trade Representative, and co-founded and served as Co-Founder and Program Director of the Borgenicht Peace Initiative, a social entrepreneurship venture in Bethlehem.
+He also worked at the U.S. Trade Representative, and co-founded and served as program director of the Borgenicht Peace Initiative, a social entrepreneurship venture in Bethlehem.

 - Director, Fletcher Maritime Studies Program (2015 to present)

 - Entrepreneur Coach, The Fletcher School (2015 to present)

 - Co-Founder, Blue Water Metrics Inc. (2016 to present)

 - President & Board Director, Institute for Global Maritime Studies Inc. (2014 to present)

 - Member, Council on Foreign Relations (2013 to present)